TyONeal/TyONeal/README.md

 **`Java Developer (Spring/EE)`**

-I'm a dedicated full-stack developer with a heavy focus on back-end functionality and creation.
+I'm a dedicated back-end developer with a focus on Spring Boot using Java.
 All projects are built from the ground up, from planning/designing of database infrastructure to meet the application's needs, all the way to the styling of the page.
 I am always interested in collaboration!
 Thanks for checking me out!

 <p align="left">
   <a href="https://git.io/streak-stats"><img src="https://streak-stats.demolab.com?user=TyONeal&theme=shades-of-purple&hide_border=true" alt="GitHub Streak" /></a>